kajuberdut/anthony/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 Anthony is a document search engine written in Python.
+The libraries name is taken from St. Anthony of Padua, who is known as the patron saint of finding lost items.

 ### Features